Do What You Can to Ease Side Effects of Treatment for Esophageal Cancer

 Balance activity with rest.
 Save your energy for important tasks.

 Drink plenty of water.
-Dehydration adds to fatigue.
+Dehydration leads to increased fatigue.

 Talk with your doctor about medications or treatments that may help manage your anemia.